eliotsykes/dan-todo/GUIDE.md

 https://github.com/heroku/heroku-buildpack-ruby
 ```

-These two buildpacks will be installed when we deploy our app to Heroku.
+These two buildpacks will be installed in the order specified in `.buildpacks` when we deploy our app to Heroku.

 ### Create a Heroku app